-- 104. On May 11, 2015, FSC issued a press release announcing its second fiscal quarter ended March 31, 2015 financial results, which demonstrated that FSC's investment income and business fundamentals had continued to deteriorate.
-FSC reported net investment income of \$29.5 million, or \$0.19 per share, a decrease of 16% from the prior quarter and a decrease of more than 25% as compared to the quarter leading up to the FSAM IPO, and diluted EPS of (\$0.17).
-In addition, FSC's quarterly fee income had plummeted from \$17.9 million the prior quarter, to just \$5.7 million, which indicated that FSC had run into difficulties generating the liquidity needed to fund new investments or generate additional income going forward. - 105.
-On the conference call to discuss the quarterly results, one analyst became palpably frustrated with FSC's failure to offer a favorable return to shareholders:
+121. On May 11, 2015, Defendants caused FSC to issue a press release announcing its second fiscal quarter ended March 31, 2015 financial results, which demonstrated that FSC's investment income and business fundamentals had continued to deteriorate.
+Defendants reported net investment income of \$29.5 million, or \$0.19 per share, a decrease of 16% from the prior quarter and a decrease of more than 25% as compared to the quarter leading up to the FSAM IPO, and diluted EPS of (\$0.17).
+In addition, FSC's quarterly fee income had plummeted from \$17.9 million the prior quarter, to just \$5.7 million, which indicated that FSC had run into difficulties generating the liquidity needed to fund new investments or generate additional income going forward.

+122. On the conference call to discuss the quarterly results, one analyst became palpably frustrated with FSC's failure to offer a favorable return to shareholders: